autotest/tp-qemu/README.rst

 7) Push your changes and submit a pull request
 8) That's it.

-[1] You can always create your own test provider, if you have special purposes, or just want to develop your work indepentently.
+[1] You can always create your own test provider, if you have special purposes, or just want to develop your work independently.